Emily S. Oakey: Early life and education

 Emily Sullivan Oakey was born October 8, 1829, in Albany, New York.
-She was graduated from the Albany Female Academy in 1850.
+She graduated from the Albany Female Academy in 1850.

+Career

+She was the author of Dialogues and Conversations, as well as At the Foot of Parnassus, a collection of poems.
+Of the latter, several of the poems in this book were reprinted, by permission, from various periodical publications in which they first appeared, including The Century Magazine, Outing, Albany Evening Journal, the Independent, the Christian Union, the Illustrated Christian Weekly, the Springfield Republican, The Criterion, Our Work at Home, and The Freeport Journal Standard.

 In 1850, she wrote the lyrics to "What Shall the Harvest Be?", but was not generally known until Ira D. Sankey included it among his solos, the music being composed especially for it by Philip Bliss.
 It was her only contribution to the cause of evangelism.
-She was the author of Dialogues and Conversations, as well as At the Foot of Parnassus, a collection of poems.
-Of the latter, several of the poems in this book were reprinted, by permission, from various periodical publications in which they first appeared, including Century Magazine, Outing, Albany Evening Journal, the Independent, the Christian Union, the Illustrated Christian Weekly, the Springfield Republican, the Criterion, Our Work at Home, and the Freeport, Illinois Journal.

-Beginning in 1854 and until her death in 1883, she taught English literature, logic, Latin, German, and French in Albany Female Academy.
+Beginning in 1854 and until her death in 1883, she taught English literature, logic, Latin, German, and French at the Albany Female Academy.

+Death

-She died May 11, 1883, in Albany.
+Emily Oakey died in Albany, on May 11, 1883.